vladcc/lex-build/lex-build/readme_lex-c.txt

 for n in $(seq 1 51); \
 do ./flex.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.384399 sec
+0.386377 sec

 for n in $(seq 1 51); \
 do ./flex.full.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.172835 sec
+0.173940 sec

 for n in $(seq 1 51); \
 do ./lex_bsearch.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.219725 sec
+0.222384 sec

 for n in $(seq 1 51); \
 do ./lex_ifs.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.193642 sec
+0.194283 sec
 --------------------------------------------------------------------------------
-And here lex_ifs is about as slower than flex.full as it is faster on the i5.
+And here lex_ifs is about as much slower than flex.full as it is faster on the i5.
 Compressed flex is still by far the slowest one.